BenConstable/laravel-localize-middleware/README.md

 This package provides a simple set of configuration and middleware to allow you to automatically set your application's locale using the current request.
-You can set the locale from a request parameter, the current host, a cookie or session data.
+You can set the locale from a request parameter, header, the current host, a cookie or session data.

 ##Installation